 Burney is a very small town located in the state of California.
 With a population of 3,000 people and just one neighborhood, Burney is the 611th largest community in California.

 When you are in Burney, you'll notice that it is more blue-collar than most other communities in America.
-45.46% of Burney’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Burney is a town of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Burney who work in office and administrative support (11.26%), sales jobs (9.29%), and healthcare (8.74%).
+38.93% of Burney’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Burney is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Burney who work in sales jobs (17.99%), office and administrative support (11.45%), and food service (6.54%).

 As is often the case in a small town, Burney doesn't have a public transportation system that people use for their commute.

 Burney is a somewhat ethnically-diverse town.
 The people who call Burney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burney residents report their race to be White, followed by Native American.
-Important ancestries of people in Burney include German, English, Irish, Italian, and Iranian.
+Important ancestries of people in Burney include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Burney is English.
 Other important languages spoken here include Persian and Polish.

-Did you know that the neighborhood has more Iranian and Danish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Iranian and Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.3% of this neighborhood's residents have Iranian ancestry and 2.7% have Danish ancestry.
+In fact, 2.3% of this neighborhood's residents have Iranian ancestry and 3.0% have Portuguese ancestry.

 is also pretty special linguistically.
 Significantly, 1.8% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 98.9% of the neighborhoods in America.